Manuel Solórzano

-Manuel Solórzano (1905 – 12 March 1977) was a Salvadoran Roman Catholic.
-He was an active participant in his local parish and was close with its priest Rutilio Grande García.
+Manuel Solórzano (1905 – 12 March 1977) was a Salvadoran Catholic who was an active participant in his local parish and was close with its priest, Rutilio Grande García.
 He was slain alongside Grande and the teenager Nelson Lemus in 1977 on a dirt road after he tried to shield both men when armed Salvadoran soldiers killed them.

 He was beatified on 22 January 2022 alongside his two companions.

 Life

 Manuel Solórzano was born sometime in 1905 in Suchitoto.
 He married Eleuteria Antonia Guillén and the couple had ten children together.
 In Aguilares he sold seeds and cattle to make a living and had moved to that town for work reasons.
 He was also an active participant in the life of his local parish and was active in matters related to evangelization efforts where he got to know the local pastor, Rutilio Grande García.

 Solórzano was murdered when Salvadoran soldiers killed him alongside teenager Nelson Lemus and Grande as the three were about to attend Mass that evening and was shot dead at around 5:00pm.
 The armed soldiers ambushed them in the middle of sugarcane fields and riddled their automobile with bullets as it travelled from Aguilares to El Paisnal.
 The three had headed to continue the novena to Saint Joseph after Mass and Grande at that time had received death threats for his provocative sermons.
 In his final moments, he tried to cover Grande and Lemus and ten bullets hit him and had almost torn off his arm in the process.